-Religion and its associated rituals is a very personal thing to most people but it is an important thing for archaeologists to understand.
+Religion and its associated rituals are a very personal thing to most people but it is an important thing for archaeologists to understand.
 Religion guides people and entire cultures through numerous aspects of everyday life from how they handle death to how they relate to the natural world.
 While being mostly intangible, religion can be … Continue reading Religion in the Archaeological Record

 The Tshikapisk Foundation was created in 1997 by a group of Innu concerned with the disruptive consequences that the sudden change from a life based on the country (Nutshimit) to one based on permanent settlement in villages brought to the Innu.
 Their strategy looked to address the ensuing social difficulties by building a self-supporting economy … Continue reading Archaeology, Kamestastin Lake & the Tshikapisk Foundation

 I enjoy writing these blog posts, but even writing them every two weeks is becoming difficult.
 I now find myself searching for topics and looking for inspiration days in advance.
 The inspiration for this week's post comes from a friend and colleague's blog post from last week.
 Tim Rast runs a company called Elfshot which … Continue reading Music in the ground